expo/expo/docs/pages/tutorial/initialize-app.md

 - [Initialize with the starter template](#initialize-with-the-starter-template)
 - [Manually initialize with `create-expo-app`](#manually-initialize-with-create-expo-app)

 Choose a way to initialize your app and open the project repository in your favorite code editor or IDE after initializing it.
-Throughout this tutorial, we use VSCode for our examples.
+Throughout this tutorial, we use VS Code for our examples.

 ### Initialize with the starter template